Lacrymology/states/varnish/doc/metrics.rst

 backend_busy
 ~~~~~~~~~~~~

-Number of times :doc:`/varnish/doc/index` couldn't connect to backend
+Number of times :doc:`index` couldn't connect to backend
 because too many connections.

 backend_conn
 ~~~~~~~~~~~~

-Number of (TCP socket) connections that has been opened from :doc:`/varnish/doc/index` to the backend.
+Number of (:ref:`glossary-TCP` socket) connections that has been opened from :doc:`index` to the backend.

 backend_fail
 ~~~~~~~~~~~~

-Number of times :doc:`/varnish/doc/index` failed to connect to backend.
+Number of times :doc:`index` failed to connect to backend.

 backend_recycle
 ~~~~~~~~~~~~~~~